Gibson SG Tribute Review e1672344950463

 John McLaughlin

 John McLaughlin is another guitarist who has used several SGs in his long career.
-Some of his most notable uses of this guitar include the Miles Davis album, Zero Tolerance for Silence, and Zero Tolerance for Silence: The Definitive Collection.
+Some of his most notable uses of this guitar include the Miles Davis album Zero Tolerance for Silence and Zero Tolerance for Silence: The Definitive Collection.
 Other guitarists who have used this guitar include Pat Metheny and Carlos Santana.

 Angus Young